-Jane Avril was the dancer and the star of the Moulin Rouge in the 1890s.
-Her legend is alive until this day – her semi-fictionalized character was reinterpreted by Nicole Kidman in Moulin Rouge!
-(2001).
-She also became an emblematic figure in Henri de Toulouse-Lautrec’s world of dancers, cabaret singers, musicians and prostitutes.
+Jane Avril was a dancer and star of the Moulin Rouge in the 1890s.
+Her legend is alive until this day – her semi-fictionalized character was reinterpreted by Nicole Kidman in the 2001 movie Moulin Rouge!.
+She also became an emblematic figure in Henri de Toulouse-Lautrec’s world of dancers, cabaret singers, and musicians.
 Known for her alluring style and exotic persona, her fame was assured by a series of dazzlingly inventive posters designed by the artist, who also became her close friend.

-In the hospital Jane received various kinds of treatment, and claimed in her biography that, when she discovered dance at a social dance for employees and patients at the hospital, she was cured.
-On leaving the hospital, after a failed romance, Jeanne thought to kill herself, but was taken in by the Madame of a Parisian brothel.
-She started to work as a dancer, and used the stage name Jane Avril given by her lover.
+In the hospital, Avril received various kinds of treatment and claimed in her biography that, when she discovered dance at an event organized for employees and patients at the hospital, she was cured.
+On leaving the hospital, after a failed romance, Avril made a suicide attempt but was taken in by the Madame of a Parisian brothel.
+She started to work as a dancer and used the stage name Jane Avril given by her lover.
 This is when her career started.
 She was hired by the Moulin Rouge nightclub in 1889 and everyone wanted to see her famous dance.

 That was the time when Henri de Toulouse-Lautrec created his most famous images of her.
-This poster was commissioned by Jane to advertise her cabaret show at the Jardin de Paris in 1893.
-Through his innovative composition, Lautrec contrasts Avril’s aloof and emotionally vacant expression with the erotic nature of her performance.
+This poster was commissioned by Avril to advertise her cabaret show at the Jardin de Paris in 1893.
+Through his innovative composition, Toulouse-Lautrec contrasts Avril’s aloof and emotionally vacant expression with the erotic nature of her performance.

-Toulouse-Lautrec’s relationship with Jane was closer than with any of his other Montmartre subjects and she remained the artist’s loyal friend until his death.
+Toulouse-Lautrec’s relationship with Avril was closer than with any of the other Montmartre artists and she remained his loyal friend until his death.
 Toulouse-Lautrec created a magnificent series of remarkable portraits in which the dancer is shown as a private individual, in contrast with her exotic poster image and her performances at the Moulin Rouge.